cybera/synthi/manual/src/sections/ExportingAndImporting.md

 ## cURL snippets

-While we're not expecting you to use the Synthi platform from a terminal window, the *cURL* snippet section may be the most important section of the API examples to help integrate 3rd party tools with the platform. cURL is a command line utility, installed by default on MacOS and 'nix systems, but also [available for Windows](https://curl.haxx.se/windows/)!
+While we're not expecting you to use the Synthi platform from a terminal window, the *cURL* snippet section may be the most important section of the API to help integrate third party tools within the platform. cURL is a command line utility, installed by default on MacOS and 'nix systems, but also [available for Windows](https://curl.haxx.se/windows/).
 With it, you can make pretty much any kind of web request, and it's easy to script.
-But more importantly, it is one of the most direct and well documented ways of making programmatic web requests.
+More importantly, it is one of the most direct and well documented ways of making programmatic web requests.
 If you have trouble understanding any of the examples we've included, there is plenty of documentation available online to help you understand.
 And if you can make it work with cURL, you can easily translate the command into any programming language or tool that has a web request API.

 Here are some of the common flags that we use: